| One of the best kept secrets in Disney animation collecting is the variety of original

 Beauty. made some delightful films as an Donald Duck, and “everyman” human-like

-little as $1.50 and many great images still exist in private hands.
-Cels from
+as $1.50 and many great images still exist in private hands.
+Cels from Cinderella, Alice

-Cinderella, Alice and Peter Pan tend to be a bit harder to find since the films were
+and Peter Pan tend to be a bit harder to find since the films were released before the

 This is the era to find great cels from the features.
 Most secondary characters are very